In remembrance of those who fought and died at war, particularly in the First and Second World Wars.

 Village Green War Memorial

-- outer, flanking walls incorporating 24 Italian moulded stone medallions said to have come from Ashridge House,
+- outer, flanking walls incorporating 24 moulded stone Doulton terracotta roundels, said to have come from Ashridge House,

-- large stone tablets, bearing inscriptions including the names of the dead, and
+- large stone tablets, bearing inscriptions including the names of the dead, supplied and cut by Berkhamsted Stonemasons Frederick Martin and his son Arthur, and

 The inscription on the left hand tablet, which was amended after the Second World War, reads: